sense-opensource/sense-device-identity-ios/README.md

 }

 ```

-<h3>Run this code here : (sandbox environment to check and verify the code)</h3>
+<h4>Plug and play, in just 4 steps</h3>

-<h4>Plug and play, in just 3 steps</h3>
+1️⃣ Visit the GitHub Repository</br>

-1️⃣ Visit the Git hub repository for the desired function : Validate your desired repository
+2️⃣ Download or Clone the Repository.
+Use the GitHub interface to download the ZIP file, or run.</br>
-2️⃣ Download the code as a ZIP file : Host/clone the code in your local system or website
+3️⃣ Run the Installer / Setup Script.
+Follow the setup instructions provided below.</br>
-3️⃣ Run the installer : Start testing the accuracy of your desired metrics
+4️⃣ Start Testing.
+Once installed, begin testing and validating the accuracy of the metrics you're interested in.</br>

 <h4>With Sense, you can</h4>